IW276/IW276WS20-P8/README.md

 ```bash
 $ git clone https://github.com/IW276/IW276WS20-P8.git
 ```
-Before you run the SSD detector, make sure that your test images are located in the home directory in your host device under ```projects/dataset_panda/image_valid```.
+Before you run the SSD detector, make sure that your test images are located in the home directory of your host device under ```projects/dataset_panda/image_valid```.

 ### For network training:
 1. Open Google Colab and register there